top of page

 In addition to nourishing children, PANIBA extends care to elderly and disadvantaged adults, offering monthly grocery support for those who otherwise have no safety net.
 The ministry partners with local churches and volunteers to meet both practical needs and spiritual hunger, demonstrating God’s love with compassion, dignity, and respect.

-Al Koster has been diagnosed with prostate cancer which has metastasized to his bones.
-He has been receiving radiation treatments this week, one a day started on Monday.
+Al Koster is dealing with the effects of cancer.
 Al and Carol would greatly appreciate the prayers of their church family during this time.

 Image by Annie Spratt